TeleworkInc/gdev/README.md

 ### Building a project
 Building the project with `gnv build` will create development and distribution folders.
 The modules in `dev` are simply Rollup outputs, and they build very quickly as they do not resolve Node modules.
-The outputs in `dist`
+The outputs in `dist` are the final compiled outputs of a project, and will resolve all third party dependencies and Closure Compile the outputs.

+Here is what the generated `dev` and `dist` directories look like:

 ```
 dev